mathildasoda/mathildasoda.github.io/menu/about.md

 title: About
 permalink: /about
 ---
 Hello, I'm Mathilda.
-Currently, I'm a post-baccalaureate working at Los Alamos on sampling methods.
+Currently, I'm working at Los Alamos on sampling methods.

-My main interest lies in Bayesian statistics, and applying mathematical/computational methods to problems in the sciences.
+My main interest lies in statistical learning, and their application to problems in the sciences.

 In 2024, I finished my undergraduate with a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation).
 I also hold an Intermediate Proficiency Certificate in German, and a minor in Linguistics.

 Starting october 2026, I will be a Master's student in Statistics and Data Science at Ludwig-Maximilians-Universität München.

 # Experience
-**Los Alamos National Lab - Theoretical division** (post-bacc): Researching inference and sampling method
+**Los Alamos National Lab - Theoretical division** (post-bacc/GRA): Researching inference and sampling method

 **Los Alamos National Lab - Earth & Environmental division** (post-bacc): Contributed to computational fire dynamics code; developing methods in geomorphology